telerik/xaml-docs/controls/radmap/features/visualization-layer/heatures-clustering.md

 ## DefaultClusterGenerator class

-VisualizationLayer has __IClusterGenerator__ instance member which is responsible for the clustering behavior.
-By default it uses the instance of the built-in __DefaultClusterGenerator class__.
-This class can used to customize the default grouping algorithm.
-The __DefaultClusterGenerator class__ expose the following properties:
+The VisualizationLayer has an __IClusterGenerator__ instance member which is responsible for the clustering behavior.
+By default it uses an instance of the built-in __DefaultClusterGenerator class__.
+This class can be used to customize the default grouping algorithm.
+The __DefaultClusterGenerator class__ exposes the following properties:

 * __AutoExpandWhenSingle:__ A property of type __Boolean__ that gets or sets the value which indicates whether cluster should be automatically expanded when it contains one data item only.
 * __CloseDistance:__ A property of type __double[]__ that gets or sets an array of the doubles which every item define the max distance between the cluster center and the item for the corresponding ZoomLevel.